sodadata/docs/soda/quick-start-soda-sql.md

   | Starting new HTTPS connection (1): collect.soda.io:443
   | https://collect.soda.io:443 "POST /v1/traces HTTP/1.1" 200 0
 ```
-2. Use the following command to review the contents of the new scan YAML file that Soda SQL created and named `breakdowns.yml`.<br />
+2. Use the following command to review the contents of the new scan YAML file that Soda SQL created and named `breakdowns.yml`. `breakdowns` is the only table in the warehouse. <br />

 Command:
 ```shell